Dr Johanna Zetterstrom-Sharp

-Dr Johanna Zetterstrom-Sharp is Senior Curator of Anthropology and works on the African collections.
+Dr Johanna Zetterstrom-Sharp was Senior Curator of Anthropology and worked on the African collections.
+She continues to work with the Horniman in her new role at UCL.

 Johanna completed a BA in Archaeology and Anthropology at Cambridge University (2003-2006) before going on to study for a Masters in Cultural Heritage Studies at UCL (2006-2007).
 During this time she developed an interest in Swedish Saami youth culture, in particular electronic recordings of Jojk – a traditional form of Saami vocal music.
 Johanna's interest in African culture and heritage developed during her Doctoral research (2009-2012) for which she was based at the Sierra Leone National Museum.
 Her PhD research focused on the writing of post-war cultural heritage narratives, and the impact of international development discourse on this.
 Since 2016, she has primarily been working on a British Academy funded Post-Doctoral research project, based at the Museum of Archaeology and Anthropology (MAA) at Cambridge University.
 This research looks at museum collections from the end of the British Empire in Africa.
 This includes a collection from the DRC collected by Rev. Lionel West between 1930 and 1960, a collection made by the family of an agricultural scientist called Roger Brain working in Sudan (1953-1959) and Nigeria (1959-1969), and the Spooner collection collected in Ghana and Nigeria in the 1940s and 50s.
 She has also been looking at material collected by British military and prison officers in Kenya in the 1950s during the Mau Mau rebellion.